|7.5km before work & 10km at lunchtime||5km in 19min||17.5km (anytime of day)|

-As an example of how this might actually be applied to a runner's training, imagine an athlete aiming for a 3h marathon.
+As an example of how JSET works, imagine an runner aiming for a 3 hour marathon.
 While many people aim for a sub3 time each year (and all to often don't make it) I claim this result is achievable for almost any runner.
 On way of getting into sub3 shape is to train as described in the table below.
 Other than Saturday, all of the running is done at 5:00min/km.

 |7.5km before work &